afterax

 + £78 across public order & safety, transport, business & industry and 6 more

-Estimates for illustrative and educational purposes only.
-Calculations use HMRC published rates and are not regulated financial, tax, or legal advice.
+Calculations use HMRC published rates for education and illustration.
+They are not regulated financial, tax, or legal advice.
 Verify against your own tax position before filing or making financial decisions.

 UK savings interest tax in 2026/27

-The UK gives most savers some interest tax-free through three layered allowances.
+The UK gives most savers some interest tax free through three layered allowances.
 Your unused personal allowance comes off first, then the £5,000 starting rate band (subject to taper), then the Personal Savings Allowance, £1,000 at basic rate, £500 at higher, nothing at additional.
-With base rates higher than for most of the last decade, even basic-rate savers can find their PSA used up by a single account.
+With base rates higher than for most of the last decade, even basic rate savers can find their PSA used up by a single account.

-• How much savings interest is tax-free in 2026/27?
+• How much savings interest is tax free in 2026/27?

 Three layers stack up: (1) the £5,000 starting rate band at 0%, available if your non-savings income is under £17,570; (2) the Personal Savings Allowance, £1,000 (basic rate), £500 (higher rate), £0 (additional rate); (3) any unused personal allowance.